Skip to content

 A worked example.
 Suppose you are an indie developer weighing a habit-tracker app for a specific audience:

-- Free spot-check first.
-Use the free app revenue lookup — no account needed — to pull estimated revenue for the two category leaders.
+1. Free spot-check first.
+Use the free app revenue lookup — free — to pull estimated revenue for the two category leaders.
 If both estimate near zero, you just saved a month of work for free.

-- Start the 3-day trial.
-Pull up the top ten competing apps and put them side by side with the app comparison view: estimated revenue, estimated downloads, ratings, and update cadence in one table.
+2. Get Pro.
+No free tier, and the first purchase carries a 14-day money-back guarantee.
+Pull up the top ten competing apps — from either store — and put them side by side with the app comparison view: estimated revenue, estimated downloads, 7-day growth, ratings, and update cadence in one table.

-- Mine the reviews.
-Review monitoring surfaces recurring one-star complaints on the leaders — every repeated complaint is a candidate differentiator.
+5. Mine the reviews.
+Review monitoring covers the App Store and Google Play, so recurring one-star complaints on the leaders surface wherever they ship — every repeated complaint is a candidate differentiator.
+(Surfacing them is the job; replying to reviews is not something GetAppNiche does.)

-- Export and decide.
-Dump the shortlist to CSV, or query it through the API or MCP from your own agent, and make the build/no-build call with numbers instead of vibes.
+7. Export and decide.
+Dump the shortlist to CSV, or query it through the REST API or MCP server from your own agent, and make the build/no-build call with numbers instead of vibes.

-That entire loop fits inside the trial window, and the estimates involved are directional by design — good enough to rank niches against each other, which is what a validation decision actually needs.
+That entire loop fits inside your first week, and the estimates involved are directional by design — good enough to rank niches against each other, which is what a validation decision actually needs.

 Which one should you start with?

-Check the current plans on the pricing page, or start your 3-day free trial and run the validation loop on a niche you already know.
+Check the current plans on the pricing page, or get started and run the validation loop on a niche you already know.

 Frequently asked questions